93geraldtee/93geraldtee.github.io/_posts/2020-02-22-sinatra_portfolio_project.markdown

 As with the first project, watching instructors create a project from start to finish, reading other projects and such has been the biggest help.
 I kept running into bugs and breaking my project but as long as I submit somethng that works at this time, I'll be happy.
 I will try to be more independent in creating my next one, and attempt to stop "piggybacking" or using the training wheels provided by Flatiron School, since I know if we become web developers in the future then we're on our own, per se.

 Overall this was an awesome experience creating a simple Sinatra CRUD app, and I will definitely try to enhance this project after submission to advance my understanding behind it.
 Unfortunately there's a major personal issue going on with my family, so it's been tough to just sit down and focus on the curriculum.
 But it only made me more motivated to do better, especially when I get back home.
-The only thing worrying me at this stage in the curriculum is I still feel scared to become a software engineer, having major impostor syndrome behind what I'm trying to learn.
+The only thing worrying me at this stage in the curriculum is I have so much to learn in software engineering, and getting stuck can be a major letdown.
+But, I see that I am making progress in my goal to learn software engineering.